BoulderCounty/rcv-rla/IRV-RLA/README.md

 * The assertions should be generated using the command:
   `irvaudit -rep_ballots /rcv-data/bccr/RAIRE.txt -r 0.05 -agap 0.0 -alglog -simlog -json /rcv-data/bccr/bc-assertions.json`

-The original README content from that repository follows for reference purposes.
+Excerpts from the original README from that repository follows for reference purposes.
+View that repository for complete instructions and test examples (with supporting test data).

 ----------------------------------------------------------------------------